Chad Kelly: Clemson

 Kelly was redshirted his first year at Clemson in 2012.
 As a freshman in 2013, he appeared in five games, passing for 58 yards and rushing for 117 yards with a touchdown.
 In April 2014, Kelly was dismissed from Clemson's football team due to conduct detrimental to the team.

 East Mississippi

 He transferred to East Mississippi Community College, where he spent one year.
 In his lone season with the Lions, he started 12 games and threw for 3,906 yards with 47 touchdowns and eight interceptions.
-He led East Mississippi to a 12–0 record and victory in the NJCAA National Football Championship.
+He led East Mississippi to an undefeated 12–0 record and victory in the NJCAA National Football Championship over Iowa Western Community College.

 Ole Miss

 In December 2014, Kelly committed to the University of Mississippi under head coach Hugh Freeze.
 In his first year at Ole Miss, Kelly was named the starting quarterback.

 Kelly played in his first game with Mississippi on September 5, 2015, against UT Martin and completed 9 for 15 pass attempts for 211 yards and two touchdowns while adding a 20-yard rushing touchdown.
 On September 19, 2015, he led Ole Miss to its second victory ever at Tuscaloosa.
 In the 43–37 victory over No. 2 Alabama, he completed 18 out of 33 passes for 341 passing yards and 3 passing touchdowns.
 On November 7, 2015, Kelly accounted for 478 total yards and six touchdowns against Arkansas.
 Although he completed 24-of-34 passes for 368 passing yards and three passing touchdowns, Mississippi lost to Arkansas, 53–52, in overtime.
 The following week, he threw two touchdown passes and rushed for two touchdowns in a 38–17 victory over No. 15 LSU.
 On January 1, 2016, he helped lead Ole Miss to a 48–20 victory over No. 16 Oklahoma State in the 2016 All-State Sugar Bowl.
 He won Sugar Bowl MVP Honors after accounting for 21 completions out of 33 passes for 302 passing yards, four touchdowns, and one interception.
 Kelly also led the team with 73 rushing yards on 10 carries.
 His 4 passing touchdowns tied a Sugar Bowl record and were most ever by a Rebels' quarterback in the Sugar Bowl.

 Kelly finished his first season with Ole Miss with 298 of 458 (65.1%) completions for 31 touchdowns and 13 interceptions.
 He also accounted for 10 rushing touchdowns while appearing in all 13 games.
 While finishing the season with a 10–3 record, he became the first Ole Miss quarterback to lead the Rebels with victories over Alabama, Auburn, and LSU in the same season.

 Kelly returned for his senior season in 2016.
 On November 5, 2016, Kelly suffered an injury during a 37–27 victory over Georgia Southern.
 The following day, it was reported that he would miss the rest of the season due to a torn ACL and a torn lateral meniscus.
 On February 16, 2017, the NFL rescinded an offer previously made to Kelly to participate in the NFL Scouting Combine.